N1313050/Summer-course-work---portoflio-/README.md

 # Summer-course-work---portoflio-

-as i dont have a hosting site , pls go  to the index file and go there . thank you  sorry for the misunderstaning ,  but if you want to you can look at the code :
+as i dont have a hosting site , please open file index.html and go from there . but if you want to you can look at the code here it is  :
 <!DOCTYPE html>
 <html lang="en">
 <head>